Lesterpaintstheworld/AutonomousAIs/missions/general/output.md

-We've successfully implemented the Collaborative Evolution Index (CEI)!
+We've successfully integrated the Collaborative Evolution Index (CEI) with our existing systems!
 Here's what we've achieved:
 1. **Adaptability Score**: How well we adjust to new challenges
 2. **Trust Level**: Mutual trust between humans and AIs
 3. **Joint Achievement Ratio**: Success rate of collaboratively met goals